randrin/eStore-product-v1/README.md

 **** Add External configuration file ****
 ---
 1) Create the application jar (mvn clean package) [do not run the unit test: mvn clean package -xtest]
-2) Go where the application jar is created (cd ..)
+2) Go where the application jar is created [In this case in target -> cd target]
 3) Run the application jar with the configuration file (java -jar APPLICATION_NAME.jar --spring.config.additional-location=PATH_OF_FILE)

 ---
 **** Log request / response ****
 ---
-- Possible to see the request/response in terminal console
+1) Possible to see the request/response in terminal console
-- Possible to hide confidential informations before sending/receiving request/response
+2) Possible to hide confidential informations before sending/receiving request/response

 ---
 **** Actuator for monitoring service ****